great-expectations/great_expectations/docs/docusaurus/docs/oss/get_started/get_started_with_gx_and_sql.md

   PG_CONNECTION_STRING = "postgresql+psycopg2://postgres:@localhost/taxi_db"
   ```

   Replace the connection string with the connection string for your database.
 For additional information about other connection methods, see [How to configure credentials](https://docs.greatexpectations.io/docs/oss/guides/setup/configuring_data_contexts/how_to_configure_credentials/).
-In this example, existing New York City taxi cab data is being used.
+This example uses existing New York City taxi cab data.

 2. Run the following command to create a <TechnicalTag tag='datasource' text='Data Source' /> to represent the data available in your PostgreSQL database: